activeloopai/deeplake/docs/dataset.md

 ...
 ```

-3. Make sure visualization works perfectly at [app.activeloop.ai](https://app.activeloop.ai)
+4. Make sure visualization works perfectly at [app.activeloop.ai](https://app.activeloop.ai)

+## Final Checklist
-So here is the checklist
+So here is the checklist, the pull request.
 -  [ ] Accessible using the sdk
 -  [ ] Trainable on Tensorflow
 -  [ ] Trainable on PyTorch
 -  [ ] Visualizable at [app.activeloop.ai](https://app.activeloop.ai)
+-  [ ] Pull Request merged into master

 ## Issues